 Taking no action (business as usual) will lead to incrementally increasing costs in time associated with damage and losses due to cyclones, floods and other disasters (for data see background section), low productivity/limited livelihood options and health related costs, especially in informal urban settlements.
 Proposed interventions under this project will reduce these future costs.
-Although sustainability related measures (including e.g. the establishment of a resilience officer and community involvement and resilient planning and design of physical assets can be considered as 'extra' costs, not bearing these costs will significantly reduce the impact on the long run of this project and the scale beyond the community (i.e. country-wide impact).
+Although sustainability related measures (including e.g. development of government self-assessment and planning tool for climate change resilience, the establishment of a resilience officer, policy and law interventions, trainings and community involvement and resilient planning and design of physical assets can be considered as 'extra' costs, not bearing these costs will significantly reduce the impact on the long run of this project and the scale beyond the community (i.e. country-wide impact).